Show summary Hide summary

 And don’t hesitate to contact local associations or genealogy groups, sometimes they have small documents or photos that are not online.

-Discover these essential lists to get started:
+Discover these essential lists to start with:

 - 🗺️ Old maps to locate villages with similar names